OUR TEAM

 megan@everydayimpactconsulting.com

-Megan Sapigao is a third generation biracial Filipina daughter, mom, and community leader, who was born and raised in Sacramento.
-With her background in both Ethnic and Women's Studies, most of her adult life has been focused on community organizing and systems change.
+Megan Sapigao is a third-generation biracial Filipina daughter, mom, and community leader, who was born and raised in Sacramento.
+With an educational background in both Ethnic and Women's Studies, most of her work has been focused on community organizing and systems change.
 She was a co-founder, and later stepped on as a Co-Executive Director, of the Asian American Liberation Network (AALN).
-Megan spent the last three years developing the non profit organization's grassroots mission to build power in the regional Asian American community.
 There, Megan led AALN's administration, operations, fund development, and media work.
-She also helped to usher in and advance some of AALN's most critical programming, including their COVID health equity and vaccine ambassadorship projects, and their fiscal sponsorship and mentorship initiative.
+She also helped usher in and advance some of AALN's most critical programming, including their COVID health equity and vaccine ambassadorship projects, as well as their fiscal sponsorship and mentorship initiative.
+Following her work as an Executive Director, Megan earned her M.S. in Nonprofit Leadership and Management from the University of San Diego.

 Chloe Azurin